LMunday98/3CB107-Assessment-Ai_CNN/README.md

 3. Set the 'model_name' and 'hand_type' variables in the 'train_model.ipynb' file and run it.

-Any trained models will be saved into the generated 'trained_models' folder
+Any trained models will be saved into the generated '/trained_models' directory.

 ## Links